When to Visit Frisco, Colorado

 -

-vibrant fall foliage in the surrounding mountains
+Vibrant fall foliage in the surrounding mountains

 -

-comfortable temperatures for hiking and cycling
+Comfortable temperatures for hiking and cycling

 -

-fewer visitors and relaxed mountain-town charm
+Fewer visitors and relaxed mountain-town charm

 -

-seasonal festivals and community gatherings
+Seasonal festivals and community gatherings

 -

-clear views across Lake Dillon and the Tenmile Range
+Clear views across Lake Dillon and the Tenmile Range

 For visitors who appreciate quiet beauty and dramatic mountain scenery, fall offers a truly special time to experience Frisco.

-Explore Fall Activities in Frisco
+Find out more about Fall Activities in Frisco

 Year-Round Events and Mountain Experiences